IAMtheIAM/angular-webpack-nodejs-starter/README.md

 * Alternatively you can execute "clean:install" which will perform the task `clean` followed by the task `install:all` which will redownload and reinstall all dependencies for you.

+## Tips on getting started

+Please view the [tips on getting started document](./tools/docs/Tips.md) to read some more information on getting started with this starterkit.

 # Features of this Project

 ## Webpack